JorisAerts/Experimentals/README.md

 # Experimentals
+There is nothing interesting to see here.
-Just a repo to test out some things
+It's just a repo to test out some things.